 Much occurred at the paper after World War I. It initiated the first successful Green Sheet in 1927 after two failed previous attempts, and it included the daily serial, comics, word games and the column of problem solver lone Griggs whose column became internationally known.
 The emergence of sports as a major news item during the 1920s resulted in a significant number of articles and separate coverage.
 A rotogravure section came out in 1923 and converted to color in 1927.
 More coverage was given to topics that interested women including fashion, furniture and food.
-Exposing farm tragedies was also a topic as many people were lured by unscrupulous land companies to settle in the cutover section of the state which had little farm value.
+Exposing farm tragedies in northern Wisconsin was also a major topic as many people were lured there by unscrupulous land companies to settle in the cutover section of the state which had little farm value.
 Watchdog editorials were the norm.
 The Journal's Tour Club was instituted with the rise of automobile travel and provided information and detailed maps.
 It later became a travel service as road signage became standardized and maps became available at the growing number of filling stations.
 Political corruption in Washington became a major topic in the 1920s as was the Great Depression, New Deal and labor strife in the 1930s.
 (Conrad, Wilson, Wilson, pages 113-125)

 Lucius Nieman had steered the paper well in his 53 years at the head of the Journal.
-Integrity, and accuracy were demanded of his staff as well as himself.
-His leadership was really the foundation that lead to the Journal's prominence.
+Integrity and accuracy were demanded of his staff as well as himself.
+One can guestion whether the paper would have risen to the prominence it achieved had Nieman not laid the foundation for honest, investigative reporting and continued implementation of new technologies.
 His death on October 1, 1935 opened a new chapter in the company's ownership.
 Having owned 55 % of the company stock, its dispersal fulfilled a long term idea of Harry Grant, who worked his way from managing advertising to becoming publisher then editor and publisher, then chairman of the board.
-Grant set up a plan for employees to purchase Nieman's stock, a plan he had seen elsewhere as well as a plan to preserve the paper from outside ownership.
+Grant set up a plan for employees to purchase Nieman's stock, a plan designed to preserve the paper from outside ownership and benefit employees.
 In Nieman's will was a provision that trustees were not bound to sell his stock to the highest bidder but to persons or corporations that would carry out the ideals and principals which he had maintained and supported at the Journal during his period of leadership.
-What followed was the The Journal Employees' Stock Trust Agreement in 1937.
-Employees could purchase shares, but those share could not be disposed of to entities outside of the company.
+What followed was The Journal Employees' Stock Trust Agreement in 1937.
+Employees could purchase shares, but those shares could not be disposed of to entities outside of the company.
 A successful program, by 1962 the shares had increased to seven times their 1937 cost.
 No single group or collection of groups could control the company.
 Employees owned 72.5 per cent of paper by 1962.
 In addition to the stock program other programs were instituted to benefit the employees including group life insurance, first aid and health service with a full time nurse, hospital insurance, a retirement and disability pension program.
 There was also a Thrift Association to enable employees to buy homes, build up investments and have access to money in case of family crises.
 (Conrad, Wilson and Wilson pages 175-181)